ramyarangan/VARSseq/README.md

 # Producing figures

-Each subdirectory includes a README detailing how to produce analysis figures where relevant, along with example figures from each command.
+Each subdirectory includes a figures directory with example analysis figures and a README detailing how to produce these figures.

 # Requirements
 * scipy, numpy, matplotlib, seaborn, pandas